s2t2/sbsim/README.md

 pyink . --diff
 ```

+If you would like to prevent certain lines of code from being formatted (for example to leave a long line as-is), it is possible to [ignore formatting](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#ignoring-sections) by:

+  + addding a trailing comment of `# fmt: skip` to the right of the line, or
+  + wrapping multiple lines of code between `# fmt: off` and `# fmt: on` comments

 ### Pre-commit Hooks

 We are using a pre-commit hook to perform code formatting.
 This will take place on each commit.